Manchester Digital has worked with a number of employers to develop a groundbreaking Software Developer Apprenticeship.

 The programme takes place over 18 months, with bootcamps and masterclasses delivered by developers who are currently active in the industry.
 In addition to coding training, other core skills such as communication and commercial awareness are also taught, while apprentices can attend Manchester Digital's events and conferences.
 Employers can also contribute to the curriculum during the programme.
 Read more about the government's apprenticeship standard for software developers.

 We currently take on one cohort a year - in September - but we talent spot from much earlier, and run assessment centres to identify potential candidates from June to August.
-We run this programme in partnership with The Skills Company.
+We run this programme in partnership with The Growth Company.

 What it costs